How To Recognize The Signs Of Sensory Processing Disorder In Your Child

 Do they find it intolerable to wear certain types of clothing?

-Are they constantly touching all of the items in their environment, even when asked not to?
+Are they constantly touching all the items in their environment, even when you ask them not to?

-If so, these are all signs that your child may have sensory processing disorder.
+If so, these may all be signs that your child has sensory processing disorder.

-Sensory processing disorder is a condition that is characterized by an extreme reaction, or lack of reaction, to particular stimuli.
+Sensory processing disorder is a condition that causes extreme reactions, or lack of reaction, to certain stimuli.

-If your child is diagnosed with a sensory processing disorder, consider seeking out sensory processing disorder treatment centers near me.
+Or, if you already know that your child has sensory processing disorder, consider searching for sensory processing disorder treatment centers near you.

 But for now, let’s take a closer look at how to recognize the signs of sensory processing disorder in your child.